neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 2 - Connect to Neo4j/README.md

 You can login with the same username and password from before.

  **Warning**
- You need to type the username 'neo4j' (replacing the greyed-out default username)
+ You need to type the username 'neo4j' (replacing the greyed-out default username) and go to Lab 3.

 ![](images/06-bloom.png)